 Remedies against the silence of the administration (the administrative passivity)

-Penalties for the de-facto contempt of the court, e.g. when the judgment of the court is not followed and respected
+Penalties for de-facto contempt of court, e.g. when the decision of the court is not followed and respected

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.